-David Hume is an associate in the International Arbitration practice.
+David Hume is a senior associate in the International Arbitration practice.

 Based in Abu Dhabi and qualified in England & Wales and New Zealand, he focuses on commercial, construction and engineering disputes and currently represents multinational clients in arbitrations seated in Europe and the Middle East, as well as having previously acted in complex High Court litigation in New Zealand.